NeerajSinghThakur/QA603/README.md

 # Fake New Validator

-Test Assignment for Chase UK SDET role

-This repository contains one java project: Chase-Test
+This repository contains one java project: Fake News

 The repository is organized into below folders under the *test* folder: